noodlebreak/expressfriends/README.md

 * **Test cases**

     There are test cases written for checking the functioning of all the APIs.
+    Make sure to create a local DB with the same name as the development one, but with `_test` suffix.
-    You can run the tests by running the following command:
+    You can then run the tests by running the following command:

     `npm run test`